omahs/docs-104/_hyw/feat/LangId.md

 </tr>
 </table>

 This covers the transfer of Eastern Armenian forms to Western Armenian.
-The trasnfered forms will be tagged according to their basic use.
+The transferred forms will be tagged according to their basic use.

 ### <a name="Hy">`Hy`</a>: Eastern Armenian